IT20142278/sea-cense-main/README.md

 Individual Research Objective -

-Identify the size and wet weight of sea cucumber juveniles using image processing and then by its initial wet weight and the categorization we identify earlier, predicting it’s survival rate, specific growth rate per day, weight gain as a percentage and total biomass of it with the help of the mobile application.
+Identify the size of sea cucumber juveniles using image processing by detecting the features of it and then categorize them into small (1.5 g), medium (3.5g), and big  (7.5 g) sizes according to the categorization obtained.
+It then provides results regarding survival rate, specific growth rate per day and total biomass, which can be used to inform sustainable aquaculture practices.

 #IT20256500 - R.K.M Thushamini